don-tnowe/godot-dictionary-inspector/README.md

 [My Twitter](https://twitter.com/don_tnowe)

-Copying and Modiication is allowed in accordance to the MIT license, full text is included.
+Copying and Modification is allowed in accordance to the MIT license, full text is included.